|

 It was a combination of a modified Ecolex IV

-cipher machine, a unit for editing the key settings (SIMILEX),
+cipher machine, a unit for entering the key settings (SIMILEX),

 and a key generator (TAROLEX).